-- 2. The Chairperson acting on behalf of the Board of Appeal shall evaluate, with the assistance of the Registrar, the confidentiality request pursuant to the relevant provisions of Regulation (EC) No 1049/2001 of the European Parliament and of the Council of 30 May 2001 regarding public access to European Parliament, Council and Commission documents. - 3.
-After a confidentiality request has been accepted in its entirety or partially, "nonconfidential" and "marked confidential" versions of the relevant document should be submitted to the Registry.
+- 2. The Board of Appeal shall evaluate the confidentiality request pursuant to the relevant provisions of Regulation (EC) No 1049/2001 of the European Parliament and of the Council of 30 May 2001 regarding public access to European Parliament, Council and Commission documents. - 3.
+After a confidentiality request has been accepted in its entirety or partially, "non-confidential" and "marked confidential" versions of the relevant document should be submitted to the Registry.

-Article 15 Admissibility of the appeal
+Admissibility of the appeal

-- 1. The grounds on which an appeal shall be ruled inadmissible shall include the following: - (a) the notice of appeal is not in compliance with the requirements set out in Article 8(1)(a) to (e), (2) and Article 13(3) of these Rules of Organisation and Procedure within the time- limit for submitting an appeal as set out in Article 28(2) of Regulation (EU) 2019/942; - (b) the appellant has exceeded the time limit for submitting an appeal as set out in Article 28(2) of Regulation (EU) 2019/942; - (c) the appeal is not brought against a decision referred to in Article 28(1) of Regulation (EU) 2019/942, or where the Agency has been otherwise given the power to take individual decisions; - (d) the appellant is neither an addressee of the decision contested by the appeal nor able to establish direct and individual concern according to Article 28(1) of Regulation (EU) 2019/942. - 2.
-In order to avoid any unnecessary proceedings, the Chairperson of the Board of Appeal assisted by the Registrar shall examine whether the appeal is admissible without undue delay of the appeal being filed in accordance with Article 28 of Regulation (EU) 2019/942.
-In the negative, they shall submit a proposal for decision of inadmissibility to the Board of Appeal.
-The absence of any such proposal shall not prevent the Board of Appeal from still taking a decision on the admissibility.
+- 1. The grounds on which an appeal shall be ruled inadmissible shall include the following: - (a) the notice of appeal is not in compliance with the requirements set out in Article 8(1)(a) to - (e), (2) and Article 13(3) of these Rules of Organisation and Procedure within the time-limit for submitting an appeal as set out in Article 19(2) of Regulation (EC) No 713/2009; - (b) the appellant has exceeded the time limit for submitting an appeal as set out in Article 19(2) of Regulation (EC) No 713/2009; - (c) the appeal is not brought against a decision referred to in Article 19(1) of Regulation (EC) No 713/2009; - (d) the appellant is neither an addressee of the decision contested by the appeal nor able to establish direct and individual concern according to Article 19(1) of Regulation (EC) No 713/2009. - 2.
+In order to avoid any unnecessary proceedings, the Chairman of the Board of Appeal assisted by the Registrar shall examine whether the appeal is admissible without undue delay of the appeal being filed in accordance with Article 19 of Regulation (EC) No 713/2009.
+In the negative, he shall submit a proposal for decision of inadmissibility to the Board of Appeal.
+The absence of any such proposal or the submission of such proposal outside the specified time limit shall not prevent the Board of Appeal from still taking a decision on the admissibility.